replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

 🚀 Let's start
 =================

+Let's imagine that the embedded cluster and app we just installed was for a customer, who are now experiencing an issue with their install.

+They've raised a rather vague issue to your support team suggesting that the application "doesn't work and pods are crashing" after one of their admins was playing with the setup.

-Now we will explore solving an application problem in *[[ Instruqt-Var key="APP_SLUG" hostname="cloud-client" ]]/[[ Instruqt-Var key="CHANNEL" hostname="cloud-client" ]]*.
-Imagine: you are supporting a customer and they report to you that one of their application pods is crashing.
-How do you begin to solve the problem?
+We'll start by exploring how to solve an application problem in *[[ Instruqt-Var key="APP_SLUG" hostname="cloud-client" ]]/[[ Instruqt-Var key="CHANNEL" hostname="cloud-client" ]]*.

 💡 Hints